|Available for||Roles||Super Admin|

 You will need need to customize your connection using a 'Properties' file.
 Refer to Tableau's guidelines on how to customize connections using the 'Properties' file for instructions.

-If you experience an issue copying data through Data Warehouse Sync that is not listed above, we advised reaching out to the provider of your organization's business intelligence tool or data warehouse for assistance.
+If you experience an issue copying data through Data Warehouse Sync that is not listed above, we advise reaching out to the provider of your organization's business intelligence tool or data warehouse for assistance.